 Dried banana chips are great, but the commercially available ones have a bunch of added ingredients like sugar and coconut oil.
 Some manufacturers even fry them to give them a crunchy texture.
 You might as well eat french fries!

 A much healthier option is to make dried banana chips in a food dehydrator.
 That way you have full control over the ingredients, and it is a great way to use fresh bananas that have become a little too ripe.
-Once dried, they can last up to a year if stored properly.
+Once dried, they can maintain their nutritional value and can last up to a year if stored properly.

 Now let’s cover how to make them with your food dehydrator.

 The ripe bananas tend to have a sweeter taste and lend themselves very well to dehydrating.
 Ones that are yellow, or have started to develop a few brown spots on the peel are perfect.
 Since you will have to slice them, they should not be too mushy.

 What you will need

 - Lemon juice (if desired, to prevent browning)

 - Banana slicer such as the Banana Slicer-perfect for fruit salads by Better Home.
 You can also use a stainless steel knife, but the slicer will make it easier to get a uniform cut which is essential.

 - Food Dehydrator such as the Excalibur 5 tray

 Step by step guide